marado/MEPsPerCommittee/README.md

 This is a simple and ugly hack, and you'll have to tell which committee you're interested in (and even how many pages of MEPs does it have) by editing the actual script.

 Pull requests, issues, enhancements and ideas are most welcome.

+## Related projects

+* [https://github.com/marado/MEP-emails](MEP-emails) is a script very similar to this one, but that returns the e-mail addresses of all MEPs, not only the ones on a particular Committee